davidv410/movie-reservation-frontend/README.md

 ## About this project

-Most seat-booking demos never actually test what happens when two people try to grab the same seat.
-The backend for this one handles that properly (row locking + a unique index as backup — see that repo's README), so this frontend is built around that reality too, including showing the user when a seat they picked gets taken by someone else before they confirm.
+Most seat-booking demos don't handle what happens when two people go for the same seat at the same time.
+The backend deals with that (row locking, plus a unique index as a backup), so I built the frontend accordingly, if a seat you picked gets taken before you confirm, you'll see it.

 ## Features